pret/pokered/.github/ISSUE_TEMPLATE/blank_issue.md

 ---
-name: Update to pokered
+name: Bug / Issue Report
-about: Suggest a possible change to pokered itself.
+about: Report an issue or bug with PureRGB.
 ---